EmberEmu/emberemu.github.io/content/post/go-faster-with-asio/index.md

 Ember achieves this by storing a set of `unique_ptr<connection>`s.
 Initiating a connection shutdown will remove the connection from the set and pass the smart pointer to the connection object.
 The connection object will close all of its IO objects (sockets, timers), triggering an `operation_aborted` error on any pending completion handlers.
 Immediately after closing the IO resources, we `post` a final completion handler which will allow the smart pointer to drop off, freeing the connection object.
 The final `post` is why this strategy wouldn't work with a multithreaded `io_context`, since we wouldn't be able to guarantee that it'd only execute after Asio had cancelled all completion handlers associated with the object.

 This all sounds a little barmy, and that's because it is, but I'm yet to come across a *clean* way to manage Asio connections without `shared_ptr`s.
 Claims have been made that it can be done but I've never seen any examples and I have asked.
-Other examples of avoiding `shared_ptr`s in their Asio code have equally unwieldly tricks to make it work.
+Other examples of avoiding `shared_ptr`s in their Asio code have equally unwieldy tricks to make it work.
 Herb Sutter has discussed better lifetime models that don't require such tricks, so perhaps in the future, there will be a better way.

 If you're keen to see what the above looks like in practice, take a gander at Ember's version [here](https://github.com/EmberEmu/Ember/blob/8e20698c5cafdcfd5e873d8012191f23486043f2/src/gateway/SessionManager.cpp#L37).